 Just like anything in life, preparation is key to staying lean and healthy during the holidays.

 I’ve listed a few of Dr. Hyman’s valuable strategies to help you come thru the Holiday Season unscathed.
-My additions to Dr. Hyman’s ideas are italicized and in green print.
+My additions to Dr. Hyman’s ideas are italicized.

 - Set an intention for how you would like to feel after each meal and hold yourself accountable by sharing with a close friend or family member.
 Or write it down and post it on your bathroom mirror to read after the event.
 Sometimes treating yourself to sugary and other pleasure foods is exactly what the moment calls for; however, most of the time, you’ll feel better off if you don’t indulge.

 - Become the host.
 If you can, host your own party and take the opportunity to introduce your guests to the healthy foods you’ve been enjoying.
 Controlling food choices becomes easier when you have your own gathering.

 - Eat a protein– and healthy-fat-packed snack an hour before your holiday meal like celery sticks with nut butter or a protein shake.
 Protein and fat help cut cravings for sugar and processed carbs.

 - Volunteering to bring something to every gathering you attend guarantees there’s a healthy choice.
 (I absolutely love doing this and have found that so many people enjoy and appreciate what I bring).
 Here’s a Spinach Salad Recipe that’s always a hit and can easily be thrown together at the party if you’re coming from work.
 And check out the other recipes on this site.
 You’ll find many gluten and dairy free eats that will make it easy for you to pass on the sugary and gluten filled goodies.